 Aside from a la carte and daily three-course menus, El Vergel also makes delicious cakes to add to your special occasion or take home with you.

 The space is upstairs, overlooking the street, with quite a bit of seating in the front and back.
 We have always been lucky enough to sit by the window and indulge in a little people-watching between courses.

 Carrer Major 15, This shop is right beside El Vergel.
 They have everything.
 So many styles of ceramics and wooden bowls as well as gourmet food, toys, baskets, bags, soaps, and decorative arts.

 Tarragona is definitely a favorite with many great places to visit.
-As well, there are towns and small cities nearby that are also home to many museums, sites, restaurants, and shops.
+There are also towns and small cities nearby that are also home to many museums, sites, restaurants, and shops.
 For example, there is a small city called Reus nearby that is home to a Gaudi museum and many architectural gems.

-Whether you are looking for a great day trip or a new destination for a week, Tarragona, its beaches and nearby cities will keep you entertained and well fed for as long as your holiday times allows.
+Whether you are looking for a great day trip or a new destination for a week, Tarragona, its beaches, and nearby cities will keep you entertained and well-fed for as long as your holiday times allow.